christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

-## Notes on Paid Digital Marketing Attribution logic
+## Overview of Paid Digital Marketing Attribution logic

 We outline the data ingestion, preparation and attribution logic for the Paid Media Dashboard 2.0 (henceforth referred to as **PMD 2.0** in this post).